ontogenerator/spacewalk/README.md

 python3 -m pip install -r requirements.txt
 ```

-To ensure everything is working correctly, run the tests using pytest, from within the src folder.
+To ensure everything is working correctly, run the tests using pytest, from within the src directory.
 ```
 python3 -m pytest
 ```